 IXIASOFT DITA CMS continues to grow, and organizations increase the number of employees using the product.
 DITA CMS is improved to help support the load of thousands of users working on millions of maps, topics, images, and more.

 IXIASOFT notices and responds to a discernible shift in the type of users operating DITA CCMS; more and more organizations are involving SMEs and casual contributors in the content creation process.
 On July 10, 2018, IXIASOFT releases IXIASOFT CCMS 5.0—a feature-rich solution designed for both hardcore and lite writers.
 With an enhanced user experience and new desktop features, the CMS is adapted to fit a wider audience.
 Now, lite users can create, review, and publish content alone or in collaboration with other users.

 At IXIASOFT, we publish small pieces of information related to specific topics or devices.
 We believe in a future where all parts are connected—the Internet of Things.
 The Internet of Things represents a system in which any device with an on and off switch can be connected to the internet.
 This large network of connected things can also include people.
-Future versions of our CMS will focus on moving from desktop clients to a full-features web solution.
+Future versions of our CMS will focus on moving from desktop clients to a full-feature web solution.
 DITA users will have the ability to work from anywhere a browser is available.